msmsriram/SmartAttendanceSystem/README.md

 # Smart Attendance System
 This Python code uses the OpenCV and face_recognition libraries to track attendance using facial recognition.
+It uses HOG (Histogram of Oriented Gradients) algorithm.
 It captures video feed from the computer's webcam and compares the faces in the current frame to a pre-existing dataset of known faces.
 If a match is found, the name of the person is displayed on the screen and their attendance is marked in a CSV file.

 ## Required packages
 - OpenCV